 Parent Coaching Techniques & Models

-Some of the most well-known models of parent coaching include the Hanen Centre model, the Gestalt parent coaching model, and the Parent Coaching Institute model (PCI).7,13,14 Other models include parent management training (PMT), parent-child interaction therapy (PCIT), positive parenting program (PPP), and behavioral and emotional skill training (BEST).15 Any parent interested in learning more should consult a field professional.
+Some of the most well-known parent coaching models include the Hanen Centre model, the Gestalt parent coaching model, and the Parent Coaching Institute model (PCI).7,13,14 Other models include parent management training (PMT), parent-child interaction therapy (PCIT), positive parenting program (PPP), and behavioral and emotional skill training (BEST).15 Parents interested in learning more should consult a field professional.

 Hanen Centre Model

-The Hanen centre model is clinically-based and places an emphasis on the importance of familial and parental engagement in efforts of perpetuating ultimate success.
-It has identified the most effective components of parent coaching and compiled them into a four step model.14
+The Hanen centre model is clinically-based and emphasizes the importance of familial and parental engagement in efforts to perpetuate ultimate success.
+It has identified the most effective components of parent coaching and compiled them into a four-step model.14

 - Prepare the parent to learn: The professional introduces new material to the parent and may provide additional resources for preliminary familiarization.14